Deafness in Egypt: Early hearing detection and intervention

 No Universal Newborn Hearing Screen (UNHS) program exists in Egypt.
 A few initiatives and studies have been conducted and put in place to begin screening newborns.
 In September 2019, the Ministry of Health and Population conducted a hearing survey "as a part of a presidential initiative for early detection and treatment of hearing loss and impairment for newborns nationwide."
 Approximately 3,500 health centers have taken part in this initiative, screening newborns from the day of birth up to 25 days after birth.

 The initiative includes a step-by-step process to determine newborns struggling with hearing loss.
 After the initial screening, 174,465 newborns were re-examined during a second screening at the same unit.
 After the second screening, 18,945 newborns were referred to approximately 30 different hospitals and medical centers nationwide to seek further evaluation due to concerns found during their screenings.
 These referrals range anywhere from receiving hearing technologies such as cochlear implants or hearing aids to further medical treatment to diagnose due to a lack of resources.
 Due to the lack of a UNHS system, many hospitals and medical centers have begun implementing their methods, procedures, and tests to help detect hearing loss in newborns.
 Some of these tests and methods include Transient Evoked Otoacoustic Emissions (TEOAE) and Auditory Brainstem Response (ABR).
-The TEOAE test the cochlea's outer hair cells with a series of stimuli, such as clicks, whereas the ABR measures reactions to the nervous system with a series of stimuli.
+The TEOAE tests the cochlea's outer hair cells with a series of stimuli, such as clicks, whereas the ABR measures reactions to the nervous system with a series of stimuli.

 Although Egypt has not yet implemented a UNHS system, it has created a Targeted Neonatal Hearing Screening (TNHS) screening method.
 TNHSs are considered a risk-based screening method where only neonates with possible risk factors for hearing loss are screened and tested after birth.
 The TNHS system is considered a "compromise" between the range of no UNHS system and a fully functioning UNHS system.

 Regarding early intervention measures, the research leans towards a more parental education effort, whereas for the child, it doesn't begin until they enter school.
 The Deaf Unit in Cairo holds ESL classes for parents, family members, and friends to immerse them in learning ESL.
 They also offer workshops to teach parents how to respect their deaf child and break down the cultural misconceptions about the deaf not being as capable as a hearing individual.
 As part of a campaign initiated in 2019, hearing technologies such as cochlear implants would be offered to children who needed them.
 There are still barriers to overcome that lead infants to not receive hearing aids if they want to, due to financial costs not associated specifically with the cochlear implant device, such as the cost of the surgery, post-surgical treatment, and follow-up treatments and therapies.